Bird Point Count Database (no longer available)

 Mexican Mid-winter Waterfowl Survey (data available from 1947-2006)

 was a continuation of the annual winter waterfowl survey which is

 conducted in the United States and Canada.
 Since the

-survey's inception in 1947, it has been divided into 3 main surveys:
+survey's inception in 1947, it was divided into 3 main surveys:

 the Gulf Coast, the Interior Highlands, and the Pacific Coast.

 the last.
-In the off years, a redhead survey is flown in
+In the off years, a redhead survey was flown in

 Laguna Madre on the Gulf Coast and a Brant goose survey on the upper